-When the subject is visiting Brazil, the city of São Paulo is often, amazingly and disappointingly, overlooked.
-Despite being the largest city in the southern hemisphere, I always remember thumbing through a mid-2000s edition of Lonely Planet’s guide to Brazil and being shocked that São Paulo only deserved 20 pages of information.
-On the back cover of said book, it claimed that this edition included “50% more coverage of São Paulo”.
+When the subject is visiting Brazil, the sprawling megacity of São Paulo is often, amazingly and disappointingly, overlooked.
+Despite being the largest city in the southern hemisphere, I remember thumbing through a mid-2000s edition of Lonely Planet’s guide to Brazil and being shocked that São Paulo warranted a mere 20 pages of information.
+On the back cover of said book, it cheekily claimed that the edition included “50% more coverage of São Paulo”.

 The city is often labelled as being ugly, stuffy, a concrete jungle and no fun for tourists.
 These labels are wrong, wrong, wrong and most certainly wrong.
 Because of its sheer size, São Paulo has everything.
 If you like to have fun, São Paulo is paradise.
-Think New York, but cooler.
+An edgier London, a tropical New York.
 Too often, people listen to the opinions of business travellers whose only interaction with the city is from inside a taxi or hotel.
 In my opinion, no visit to the massive, continent-sized country of Brazil is complete without at least a few days in São Paulo.

 Where does football come in to all of this?
 It is often said that the best way to understand a city is to go and watch a game of football.
-Nowhere is this truer than in São Paulo.
+You could argue that nowhere is this truer than in São Paulo.
 The city’s football culture is incredibly rich, with a population big enough to support three gigantic clubs in Corinthians, Palmeiras and São Paulo FC.

-Paulista’s attitude towards the sport is reflective of their attitude towards life.
+Paulistanos’ attitude towards the sport is reflective of their attitude towards life.
 Passionate and serious.
-Football in São Paulo is not a party, instead a thrilling mix of tension, pounding drums, hypnotic chants and pure emotion.
+Football in São Paulo is not a party, instead it’s a thrilling mix of tension, pounding drums, hypnotic chants and pure emotion.
 To understand São Paulo, you must first experience its football culture.
 And that’s where I come in.
-I’ll guide you through your São Paulo football experience, taking care of all of the boring (and often complicated) things.
+I’ll guide you through your São Paulo football experience, taking care of all of the boring (and often mind-numbingly complicated) parts.
 Interested?
 Read on.

 Who am I?

-My name is Euan, I’m a freelance sports journalist and exiled Scotsman.
-I’ve been living in São Paulo for five years and as such have a detailed knowledge of the city and its football culture.
+My name is Euan, I’m a journalist from Glasgow, Scotland, and I’ve been living in São Paulo since 2011.
+As such, I’ve got a detailed knowledge of the city and its football culture.
 I speak English and fluent Portuguese, so tours will be conducted in either of these languages.
 You can follow me on Twitter @euanmarshall.

-The price does not include food or drink (though I’m more than happy to take you to for a beer/coffee/bite to eat before or after the match).
+The price does not include food or drink, but I’ll be more than happy to meet you for a beer/coffee/bite to eat before or after the match.

 Get in touch at firstname.lastname@example.org to learn more.